Windage: Aerodynamics

 Aerodynamic streamlining can be used to reduce windage.

-There is a hydrodynamic effect similar to windage, hydrodynamic drag.
+Hydrodynamic drag is a hydrodynamic effect similar to windage.

 Ballistics

-In firearms parlance, the word windage refers to the sight adjustment used to compensate for the horizontal deviation of the projectile trajectory from the intended point of impact due to wind drift or Coriolis effect.
+In firearms parlance, windage is the sight adjustment used to compensate for the horizontal deviation of the projectile trajectory from the intended point of impact due to wind drift or Coriolis effect.
 By contrast, the adjustment for the vertical deviation is the elevation.

-The colloquial term "Kentucky windage" refers to the practice of holding the aim to the upwind side of the target (also known as deflection shooting or "leading" the wind) to compensate for wind drift, without actually changing the existing adjustment settings on the gunsight.
+Colloquially, "Kentucky windage" is the practice of holding the aim to the upwind side of the target (also known as deflection shooting or "leading" the wind) to compensate for wind drift, without actually changing the existing adjustment settings on the gunsight.

-In muzzleloading firearms, windage also refers to the difference in diameter between the bore and the ball, especially in muskets and cannons.
-The bore gap allows the shot to be loaded quickly, but reduces the efficiency of the weapon's internal ballistics, as it allows gas to leak past the projectile.
+In muzzleloading firearms, windage is the difference in diameter between the bore and the ball, especially in muskets and cannons.
+The bore gap allows the shot to be loaded quickly but reduces the efficiency of the weapon's internal ballistics, as it allows gas to leak past the projectile.
 It also reduces the accuracy, as the ball takes a zig-zag path along the barrel, emerging out of the muzzle at an unpredictable angle.

 Automobiles

-In automotive parlance, windage refers to parasitic drag on the crankshaft due to sump oil splashing on the crank train during rough driving, and/or dissipating energy in turbulence from the crank train moving the crankcase gas and oil mist at high RPM.
+In automotive parlance, windage is parasitic drag on the crankshaft due to sump oil splashing on the crank train during rough driving.
+It can also be dissipating energy in turbulence from the crank train moving the crankcase gas and oil mist at high RPM.
 Windage may also inhibit the migration of oil into the sump and back to the oil pump, creating lubrication problems.
 Some manufacturers and aftermarket vendors have developed special scrapers to remove excess oil from the counterweights and windage screens to create a barrier between the crankshaft and oil sump.

+Windage is eliminated in dry sump designs.